- Playful like a puppy

 The 2020 Mini Cooper is known for its customizability, and though trim levels and options have been simplified, the Cooper ranges from quirky economy car to luxury city slicker.
-We give it 6 out of 10 here.
-(Read more about how we rate cars.)
+We give it 7 out of 10 here for good standard features and plentiful options.

 Unfortunately, the 2020 model sees a price increase of $1,500 to $2,000 across the range, to account for its standard active safety features and automatic transmission.

-At $24,250 to start, the base three-cylinder Cooper is our pick of the litter, as its fun and economical 3-cylinder turbo engine is a blast to wring out, and standard models are now well-equipped with 6.5-inch touchscreen infotainment with Apple CarPlay and the aforementioned safety tech.
+At $24,250 to start, the base 3-cylinder Cooper is our pick of the litter, as its fun and economical turbo-3 is a blast to wring out, and standard models are now well-equipped with 6.5-inch touchscreen infotainment with Apple CarPlay and the aforementioned safety tech.
 Fifteen-inch alloy wheels, cloth upholstery, and Union Jack LED taillights are also standard on the base Classic trim.

 Signature models add 16-inch alloys, a 7-speed dual-clutch automatic transmission, LED fog lights and headlights, and more, while the top-tier Iconic trim includes a better infotainment system, leather upholstery, and more.

 On top of that, you can add more equipment to nearly any Mini, including fine leather upholstery, unique interior trim, bigger wheels (up to 18-inches), and ultra-British Union Jack accents.

 The 2020 Mini Cooper is efficient in nearly any form, especially base.

 With a trio of turbocharged engines, the 2020 Mini Cooper is predictably fuel-efficient, improved even further by an all-electric version.
 We give it 6 out of 10 here, as higher-performance models really drop off in terms of economy.